list.files(system.file("doc/rawdata", package = "hyperSpec"), pattern = "flu[1-6][.]txt")

-This tutorial gives an example how to:
+This tutorial provides an example of how to:

-• set up a linear calibration (inverse least squares).
+• Set up a linear calibration (inverse least squares).

 1 Writing an Import Function